-Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+Section 5.1 There are several ways you can pay your plan premium

-There are two ways you can pay the penalty.
-You may inform us of your payment option choice or change your existing payment option by contacting Member Services.
+There are two ways you can pay your plan premium.
+You may inform us of your plan premium payment option choice or change your existing payment option by contacting Member Services.